matrix-org/matrix-spec-proposals/proposals/3847-ignoring-invites-with-policy-rooms.md

 ### Sync size

-With this proposal, any invite ignored with `m.invites.ignore` will still show up at each `/sync`.
+With this proposal, any invite ignored with `m.ignore.invites` will still show up at each `/sync`.
 In time, this can grow expensive.

-If necessary, clients may decide to convert ignored invites into rejected invites or `m.ban` after a while.
+This is, however, necessary to be able to un-ignore invites from the client.

+We plan to file a followup MSC to introduce a `m.policies` key `m.drop.invites`, which will ask the server to simply not send the invites during the next `/sync` operations.

 ## Alternatives

+### Rejecting invites

+A client could of course reject invites instead of ignoring them.
+However, experience shows that spam/bullying tools monitor invite rejections to send invite spam.
+This entire MSC is meant to offer an alternative mechanism that would close this gap and let users ignore invites without notifying the sender.

 ### Server-side filtering